 The objectives at the start of each part of the strategy explain what the Mayor aims to achieve for London over the next ten years.
+Realistically, it is over this sustained timeperiod that major change can be achieved.
 The policies set his priorities, based on the levers the Mayor has within his power.
 The actions describe the immediate steps he is taking, to implement his policies and support his objectives.